BenSerota/Smartcat_Visual_Analyzer/development_plan.md

-# Glossary Suggester - Development Plan
+# Visual Segmenter - Development Plan

 ## Project Overview
-Build a web-based tool that analyzes text files and automatically suggests terms that should NOT be translated (glossary terms) when the document is localized to other languages.
+Build a web-based tool that analyzes PowerPoint presentations using visual context to create optimal text segmentation for translation purposes.
+This tool leverages GPT-5 Nano's visual analysis capabilities to understand slide layouts and text relationships that traditional rule-based segmentation might miss.

 ## Core Objectives

 ### Primary Goal
-- Accept a text file as input and output a curated list of terms that should remain untranslated
+- Accept a PowerPoint file as input and output optimal text segmentation for translation
-- Use LLM-based context understanding to identify non-obvious glossary terms
+- Use LLM-based visual analysis to understand slide layouts and text relationships
+- Create high-resolution segmentation that considers visual context

 ### Secondary Goals
-- Provide confidence scores for suggested terms
+- Provide confidence scores for segmentation decisions
-- Allow user review and editing of suggestions
+- Allow user review and editing of segmentation suggestions
-- Export glossary in standard formats (CSV, JSON, TMX)
+- Export results in XLIFF format with visual context metadata

 ## Technical Architecture